M-tiimi/BLOOM-frontend/README.md

 ### Information
 There is also an information page for the user to find more resources on how to keep your mind and body happy and healthy.
 ## Getting Started
+### Set up environment
+Clone BLOOM-frontend repository.
+Run npm install or yarn install depending wich one you're using.
+Install expo app on your phone.
+Make sure your phone is connected to the same network as your computer.
+### Using Bloom -app
-First you must create a user to be able to login.
+**First you must create a user to be able to login.

 ![bloom_register_small](https://user-images.githubusercontent.com/70891200/144714962-74ddc25c-681d-4182-955b-7fcc4912b8cf.jpeg)

-Next you shoul Login with your username and password.
-It migth take afew minutes before you can login after creating a new user.
+**Next you shoul Login with your username and password.
+It migth take a few minutes before you can login after creating a new user.

 ![bloom_login_small](https://user-images.githubusercontent.com/70891200/144714892-d4b09669-b425-41f8-a0b2-94f94a7f7e79.jpeg)

+**Click show alert